My approach to meditation is to bridge ancient meditation practices, breath work, somatic trauma healing and nature wisdom.

 Listen to some meditations that I recorded

-for the course The Art of self healing and care
+The Art of self healing and care

 Coming back to the body